 - Nonspendable Fund Balance Includes amounts not in spendable form, such as inventory, or prepaids, or amounts required to be maintained intact legally or contractually (principal balance of endowment). - Restricted Fund Balance Includes amounts constrained for a specific purpose by external parties and amounts imposed by law through constitutional provisions or enabling legislation (must be legally enforceable). - Committed Fund Balance Includes amounts constrained for a specific purpose through formal action by the governments highest level of decision making authority.
 Fund Balance of the District may be committed for a specific source by resolution of the Board of Education.
-Amendments or modifications of the committed fund balance must also be approved by formal action of the Board of Education. - Assigned Fund Balance Includes amounts constrained for a specific purpose by a governing board or by a committee or official that has been delegated authority from the governing body to assign amounts.
-By adopted Board policy, assignments are made by the Board of Education. - Unassigned Fund Balance The residual fund balance for the general fund.
-The unassigned fund may include a negative unassigned fund balance in other governmental funds if expenditures incurred for specific purposes exceed the amounts restricted, committed, or assigned to those purposes.
+Amendments or modifications of the committed fund balance must also be approved by formal action of the Board of Education. - Assigned Fund Balance Includes amounts constrained for a specific purpose, but do not meet the criteria to be classified as restricted or committed. - Unassigned Fund Balance The residual fund balance for the general fund.
+The unassigned fund may include a negative unassigned fund balance in other governmental funds if expenditures incurred for specific purposes exceed the amounts restricted or committed to those purposes.

-The District's policy in circumstances where an expenditure is to be made for a purpose for which amounts are available in multiple fund balance classifications, the order in which resources will be expended is as follows: restricted fund balance, followed by committed fund balance, assigned fund balance, and lastly, unassigned fund balance.
+The District's policy in circumstances where an expenditure is to be made for a purpose for which amounts are available in multiple fund balance classifications, the order in which resources will be expended is as follows: restricted fund balance, followed by committed fund balance, then assigned, and lastly, unassigned fund balance.